RiS3-Lab/p2im/README.md

 ## Issues
 If you encounter any problem while using our tool, please open an issue.

-For other communications, you can email feng.bo [at] husky.neu.edu.
+For other communications, you can email feng.bo [at] northeastern.edu.

 ## Citing our [paper](https://www.usenix.org/conference/usenixsecurity20/presentation/feng)